ximluo/TaskTracker/README.md

 Installation Steps

-   1. Clone the repository
+   1. Clone this repo
-   2. Set up the backend:
+   2. Set up the backend (https://github.com/ximluo/TaskTrackerBackend):

    Navigate to the backend directory: